What Is a Signature Loan?

 If you have a low credit score, you may still be able to get approved for a signature loan.
 But you also may end up with an interest rate that’s as high as most credit cards.

-Plus, some lenders add in all sorts of fees, which can cause the cost of the loan to add up very quickly.
+Plus, some lenders add in all sorts of fees, which can cause the cost of the loan to add up quickly.
 This includes things like origination fees, late payment fees, or early payoff fees.
 This is why it’s so important to understand the loan terms before agreeing to take out a signature loan.

 Summary